kernel/

 // Based on the available options, the Tock developers decided go with

-// force a grant allocation.
+// a mechanism to force a grant allocation.

 //